Daniel-KM/Omeka-S-module-Annotate/README.md

 annotation.
 It explains why the annotation is created.
 The purpose is optional and is a way to declare the meaning of the body.
 It explains why the body is what it is.
 For example, if a user adds a bookmark "readme" to a page of a text, the motivation is "bookmarking" but the purpose will be "tagging".
+If the bookmark is a small note, the purpose will be "describing".
 For a comment, the motivation is "commenting", but the purpose may be "commenting", "replying", "editing" or even "questionning", "describing", etc. For a rating, the motivation is "assessment" and the purpose may be "classifying" when the rate is a symbol or a descriptor like "good", "very good", or nothing when it is a simple integer value (rendered, for example, as zero or one to five stars).

 In practice, for common cases or for simplicity, the purpose is the same than the motivation and can be skipped.